-Were you one of those kids who always dreamed of being a veterinarian when you grew up because you loved animals?
+Were you one of those kids who always dreamed of working with animals when you grew up?
 If you never made it to vet school, you can still make a living working with your favorite four-legged friends.
-Here are 7 great business ideas for animal and pet lovers that you can start.
+If you love your pet but aren't sure how to turn that passion into a business, here are eight great business ideas for animal lovers.

-If you've got a big backyard and some extra space in your house, you could turn your home into a pet hotel.
-Spread the word to friends and neighbors that you're available to watch their pets while the owners go on a vacation or weekend trip.
+Don't want to open a brick-and-mortar location, or spend the money to invest in a franchise?
+Spread the word to friends and neighbors that you're available to watch their pets in your own home.
 People often feel more comfortable leaving their pets in the care of an individual rather than placing pets in a boarding facility, so getting referrals shouldn't be too difficult.
 Some states require a pet care certification to board animals in your home, so be sure to check and comply with your local ordinances before officially opening for business.
 Being certified can also put pet owners' minds at ease about leaving their animals in your care.
 Visit the National Association of Professional Pet Sitters for more information on turning pet sitting into a career.

 Anyone with a love of dogs and a whole lot of patience can work toward becoming a dog trainer.
 There are currently no official state requirements to work as a trainer, so a basic education can start with reading books on the subject and getting some hands-on practice at local obedience classes with professionals.
+It’s also possible to apply to become a puppy trainer at a local pet store chain to help build credibility.
 According to the Animal Humane Society, the job of most professional trainers to teach dog owners how to train their pets, so great people skills are a must.
-For more information on becoming a trainer and acquiring the necessary skills to work as a professional, visit the Assocation of Pet Dog Trainers or the National Association of Dog Obedience Instructors websites.
-[Related story: A Dog Trainer's Secret to Success]
+For more information on becoming a trainer and acquiring the necessary skills to work as a professional, visit the Association of Pet Dog Trainers or the National Association of Dog Obedience Instructors websites.
+[See Related Story: 11 Unique and Useful Pet-Inspired Businesses]

 Pet supply retailer